digitalrebar/doc/development/sledgehammer/dev-build-sledgehammer.rst

-Sledgehammer is the component of Digital Rebar that we use as a bootstrapping tool to perform initial node discovery and to register its discovered state within the Digital Rebar node provisioning framework.
+Sledgehammer is the component of Digital Rebar that is used as a bootstrapping tool to perform initial node discovery and register its discovered state within the Digital Rebar node provisioning framework.
-After it has been discovered Sledehammer can be controlled to prepare the hardward and to lay down the operating system and to assure correct node configuration.
+After it has been discovered, Sledehammer can be controlled to prepare the hardware, lay down the operating system, and assure correct node configuration.
 It consists of a slightly modified Centos 6.5 live environment.
 To build Sledgehammer you need: